Finishing Finesse – How to Choose Your Office Chair Fabric and Upholstery

 Office upholstery is an important consideration when choosing your office furniture.
 Fabric texture and colour are two key features to look for.
 Upholstery textures should not be coarse or rough, as this can cause discomfort for office staff.
 Colour choice is about so much more than simply making an office look attractive.
 Certain colours can stimulate productivity and creativity, enhancing the mood and performance in the office.
-These design elements go further than just the upholstery fabric too; from the wall paint to the furniture finishes, colour and texture can be cohesively incorporated into an office to create an efficient, attractive space.
+These design elements go further than just the upholstery fabric too; from the wall paint to the office chair fabric finishes, colour and texture can be cohesively incorporated into an office to create an efficient, attractive space.

 Choosing the Best Fabric Selection for Your Office Upholstery

 Upholstery fabric is made to be thicker and tougher than most fabrics, which is important.
 Your office upholstery fabric is going to experience a lot of wear and tear, with workers sitting on it all day.
-This also leads to discolouration and the potential for stains and other marks arising from the constant use.
-Upholstery fabric is made to retain its colour vibrancy, and is often treated to prevent abrasion and water damage.
+This also leads to discolouration and the potential for stains and other marks arising from constant use.
+Upholstery fabric is made to retain its colour vibrancy and is often treated to prevent abrasion and water damage.

 The texture of the upholstery fabric contributes to its durability, while also affecting the appearance and comfort of the seat.
 Rough textured fabric can be uncomfortable to sit on.
 Some fabrics like corduroy have ridges that can leave indents in the skin under pressure, while other fabrics like tweed or raw wool can be itchy or unpleasant to the touch.
-On the other hand, smooth or glossy fabric like satin or even vinyl do not offer a good grip for sitting, causing sitters to slide around on their seat uncomfortably.
+On the other hand, smooth or glossy fabric like satin or even vinyl does not offer a good grip for sitting, causing sitters to slide around on their seat uncomfortably.
 Vinyl and some synthetic fabrics also offer reduced breathability, causing the sitter to sweat and stick to the chair.
-Thinner fabrics often offer greater variety in attractive colours or prints, but they don’t have the same durability as thicker upholstery fabric.
+Thinner fabrics often offer greater variety in attractive colours or prints, but they don’t have the same durability as a thicker upholstery fabric.

 Good upholstery fabric is usually made from a blend of natural and synthetic fibres, such as cotton and polyester, and is sturdy enough to last but still offers breathability, rigid but gentler textures, and attractive designs.
 We provide a selection of different upholstery fabrics such as jacquard and twill that you can choose from when picking out your office seating.